Langdon Winner: Critique of educational technologies

-Music
+Personal life and interests

-Winner contributed piano and backing vocals to the hoax album The Masked Marauders created by Rolling Stone.
+Winner lives in southern Maine.
+He is married to Gail P. Stuart and has three children.
+In music, Winner contributed piano and backing vocals to the hoax album The Masked Marauders created by Rolling Stone.
 He also played piano on "Church Key" by The Revels.
-Winner is also notable for having written a negative review of one of the most critically acclaimed albums of the 1970's, Neil Young's After the Gold Rush.
+Winner is also notable for having written a negative review of one of the most critically acclaimed albums of the 1970s, Neil Young's After the Gold Rush.